kv422/Nebulous-Enigma/Deliverables/D6-Implementation2.md

 - Use whitespace to separate functions, behavior, etc. as appropriate.
 One line of whitespace is usually adequate.
 Use no more than two lines of whitespace between elements.

 # 6 Lessons learned
 We have learned a lot about React and MongoDB through this project.
 React has been a great tool for making our story modular, where each story prompt uses the same HTML/Javascript and simply alters the text displayed to the user.
 In this way, we made our website easy to add story pages to and have any number of options for each one.
 Additionally, React helps make the site more modification-friendly.
 MongoDB is the database system we used for our website.
 We learned both how to query the database and how to add documents (in our case, accounts) to it.
 We have also learned how to use local browser storage so that a user can be remembered and have information specific to them used within the website, such as character names being displayed in the story.
-We have also grown greatly as a team, showing how well we can work together and helping each other in pursuit of bettering ourselves.
+Additionally, learning about different browsers and functions they support within their system was a challenge to overcome.
+Utilizing online resources to adjust our code to implement the music button was challenging due to the latter statement, it allowed us to be mindful of the different architecture each uses.
+We have also grown greatly as a team, showing how well we can work together and help each other in pursuit of bettering ourselves.
 Overall, this project has been a great experience in learning teamwork and the systems necessary to run a website.